Lori E. Dodd: Career

 Dodd worked at the National Cancer Institute in the biometric research branch to evaluate imaging in oncology trials.

 Dodd is a mathematical statistician in the division of clinical research's biostatistics research branch at the National Institute of Allergy and Infectious Diseases (NIAID).
 She specializes in clinical trials methodology, statistical analysis of genomic data, design of clinical trials using biomarkers and imaging modalities, and statistical methods for analyzing biomarkers.
 At NIAID, she researches the statistical assessment of medical diagnostic tests and clinical trial design.

 In 2016, Dodd conceived of and edited a special issue on Ebola for the journal Clinical Trials, which highlighted different approaches to trial design and various viewpoints from the individuals and organizations who contributed to research efforts.

+Recognition

+Dodd was elected as a Fellow of the American Statistical Association in 2024.